COGS18/COGS18.github.io/_build/labs/CL2-ProgrammingI.md

 CodingLabs are also meant to be exploratory.
 There are broad questions in the notebook that you should explore, and try to answer - but you are also very much encouraged to explore other related ideas as you go!

 If you have a question about how something works / what something does - try it out, and see what happens!
+If you can't figure it out, reach out to your instructional staff - we're here to help!

 ## Part 1: Variables